tmbnrt/tmbnrt/README.md

 ### 🔍 About me
 Since 2017, I've been on a mission to optimize industrial engineering through custom software.
+My background in numerics and engineering has consistently equipped me to tackle complex problems with structure, develop efficient algorithms, and contribute across disciplines — well beyond just writing code.
-Along the way, I've deepened my knowledge in software engineering and development — always learning, always building.
+Along that way, I've deepened my knowledge in software engineering and development — always learning, always building.

 Next to my professional projects in the industry, you’ll find my learning projects here, including engineering-focused software from my academic background.